Ortiz Column: Formation

 Following the defeat of the July 1936 military uprising in Barcelona by anarchist militias, the Central Committee of Anti-fascist Militias of Catalonia (CCMA) was established, with the aim of organising militia columns to send to fight the Nationalist forces in Aragon.
 A war committee was established by the anarchists Buenaventura Durruti, Antoni Ortiz and Cristóbal Aldabaldetrecu, together with representatives of the Unión General de Trabajadores (UGT) and the Workers' Party of Marxist Unification (POUM), and a number of military advisors.
 On 24 July, the first militia to leave Barcelona for Aragon was the Durruti Column, with the Ortiz Column (Columna de Ortiz) (Note: It was also known as the Black and Red Column (Columna Negra y Roja), and later changed its name to the South Ebro Column (Columna Sur-Ebro).) departing by train soon after.
 Their respective commanders, Buenaventura Durruti and Antoni Ortiz, were among an experienced cadre of activists from the Nostros group of the Iberian Anarchist Federation (FAI).
 Major Fernando Salavera was appointed as the Ortiz Column's military advisor.
 The Column was formed by members of the Confederación Nacional del Trabajo (CNT), the Republican Left of Catalonia (ERC) and Estat Català (EC), as well as soldiers of the Alcántara Infantry Regiment.
 Among the founding members was Concha Pérez, an anarchist who had taken part in the capture of the Pedralbes barracks, the Hospital Clínic and the Sisters of Loreto convent during the uprising.

 At the time of its foundation, the Column counted between 2,000 and 3,500 militiamen.
 It also had three artillery batteries, 50 machine guns and a number of mortar cannons.
 The Ortiz Column also had its own international group, which initially brought together 10 French people and grew to count dozens of international volunteers.
 At the beginning of the war, German anarchist Werner Droescher was attached to the Ortiz Column as part of a POUM militia.
 Anarchists in New York also responded to an appeal from the CNT, with the Italian-American pilot Armando Vecchietti going to Spain before he had finished flight training and joining the Ortiz Column.
-The Sebastién Faure centuria, a company made up of Belgian, French and Italian anarchists, was also occasionally joined to the Ortiz Column.
+The Sébastien Faure centuria, a company made up of Belgian, French and Italian anarchists, was also occasionally joined to the Ortiz Column.